Qatar Executive Search

 Executive Search in Qatar

 Qatar's executive market is shaped by the world's largest LNG expansion programme, a sovereign investment apparatus that deploys capital across continents, and a Doha-centred professional economy where energy, banking and aviation converge.
+Searches in Qatar are managed from KiTalent's Nicosia hub, with support from our other hubs when the candidate pool crosses markets.
 Finding senior leaders here demands a search approach built for a compact, high-stakes talent pool.

 Why Qatar requires a different search approach